Sellerant/interview-questions/frontend/workflow/README.md

 ### Project Description: Frontend for Workflow Automation System

 #### Objective:
-Develop the frontend for a workflow automation system that allows users to visually manage automation workflows, specifically focusing on tasks related to sales lead management.
+Develop the frontend/basic backend for a workflow automation system that allows users to visually manage automation workflows, specifically focusing on tasks related to sales lead management.

 #### Screenshots